A Comprehensive List of Eligible and Ineligible Expenses for FSA's, HRA's, and HSA's

-It’s also important to keep a record of the expenses you pay with your HSA, HRA, or FSA in case Cigna asks you to prove that an expense was eligible for reimbursement from your account, or in case you are audited by the IRS.
+It’s also important to keep a record of the expenses you pay with your HSA, HRA, or FSA in case you are asked you to prove that an expense was eligible for reimbursement from your account, or in case you are audited by the IRS.
 Examples of records you should keep include: receipts, Explanation of Benefits (EOB), medical diagnosis/physician diagnosis letters, and prescriptions.

 Please note that the list is subject to change based on regulations, revenue rulings, and case law.
 The list is intended only as a general guideline for covered expenses.
 All items on the list may be subject to further restriction.
 An employer may limit which expenses are allowable under their FSA or HRA plan offering.

 We have partnered with the FSA Store to provide educational resources and an online marketplace to purchase eligible items.
 You can use your FBA Benefits Card to purchase anything from the FSA Store using your FSA, HRA, or HSA funds.

 Abortion - Medical expenses associated with a legal abortion are reimbursable.

 Acid controllers - (starting 1/1/2011, will require a doctor's prescription for reimbursement).

 Acne laser treatment - Expenses paid for acne treatment are covered.